Gas Prices Fall in the Midlands - ABC Columbia

 Gas Prices Fall in the Midlands

-COLUMBIA, SC (WOLO)–Prices at the pump in Columbia have fallen three cents per gallon in the past week, according to Gasbuddy.
+COLUMBIA, SC (WOLO)– Gas Prices in the Midlands have fallen three cents per gallon in the past week, according to Gasbuddy.

 Drivers are paying an average $2.21/g , according to GasBuddy’s daily survey.